Jay-Wook/regulations/REGULATIONS.md

 - 2g) All persons MUST conduct themselves in a considerate manner.
 - 2h) All persons MUST be 18 years of age by the close of registration or have written permission from a legal parent or guardian.
 - 2i) All persons MUST be suitably dressed.
-- 2j) Any person MAY compete in a CRGA Tournament providing:
+- 2j) Any person MAY compete in a RTO Tournament providing:
     - 2j1) They MUST comply with these regulations.
     - 2j2) They MUST register for the tournament by the stated deadline.
-    - 2j3) They MUST NOT be suspended by the CRGA.
+    - 2j3) They MUST NOT be suspended by the RTO.
     - 2j4) They MUST meet any additional eligibility requirements.
 - 2k) In order to register the person MUST provide necessary information.
-    - 2k1) They MUST provide their unique CRGA identifier if available.
+    - 2k1) They MUST provide their unique RTO identifier if available.
     - 2k2) They MUST provide an alias to use during the competition.
     - 2k3) They MUST provide a suitable email address to serve as contact.
     - 2k4) They SHOULD provide legal name and identification to be eligible for monetary awards.
-(Note: CRGA MUST respect all player's right to anonymity.)
+(Note: RTO MUST respect all player's right to anonymity.)
 - 2l) All persons MUST NOT use any external aids that give an unfair advantage.
 This includes:
     - 2l1) Written notes or other unfair non-electronic aids.
     - 2l2) Laptops or other unfair electronic aids.
     - 2l3) Modified controllers or other gaming peripherals.
-- 2m) All persons MUST NOT modify, adjust, or otherwise tamper with CRGA technology.
+- 2m) All persons MUST NOT modify, adjust, or otherwise tamper with RTO technology.
-- 2n) CRGA MAY suspend or expel any person from the competition and/or league at any time the code of conduct is violated.
+- 2n) RTO MAY suspend or expel any person from the competition and/or league at any time the code of conduct is violated.

 ## Article 3: Equipment

-- 3a) All CRGA tournaments are conducted on original hardware or MiSTer FPGA:
+- 3a) All RTO tournaments are conducted on original hardware or MiSTer FPGA:
     - 3a1) Tournament hardware MUST be established at the time of registration.
     - 3a2) All competitors MUST use identical hardware.
     - 3a3) All units used by competitors MUST operate software as intended by the manufacturer.